It’s the most wonderful time of the year again!

-It is estimated that in the UK alone, 5 million Christmas puddings, 2 million turkeys, and 74 million mince pieces are thrown away every year during the holiday season.
+It is estimated that in the UK alone, 5 million Christmas puddings, 2 million turkeys, and 74 million mince pies are thrown away every year during the holiday season.

 This is huge!

-We often tend to cook too much food at Christmas time, but this contributes to the global food waste problem.
+We often tend to cook too much food at Christmas time, and this contributes to the global food waste problem we are currently facing.